top of page

 reforestation

-Also you are supporting small (Indigenous) communities, female farmers and the preservation of rare cacao beans.
+You also support small (Indigenous) communities, female farmers and the preservation of rare cacao beans.

 You are also assisting the preservation of old growth forest, since our cacao is planted in the shades of big trees instead of in a clearcut mono culture.